ogs22/cookbook/glossary/common_divisor.md

 A number which is a divisor of each one of a given set of numbers.

-eg 6 is a common divisor of 12, 36 and 60.
+Eg 6 is a common divisor of 12, 36 and 60.